-Hello and welcome to the sixth-eighth week of my Tuesday's Truths series, which is being posted on the Tuesday of the week before Thanksgiving, a day when many Americans, unlike yours truly, who is a vegetarian (ninety-five percent of the time), will eat turkey.
+Hello and welcome to the sixth-fourth week of my Tuesday's Truths series, which is being posted on the Tuesday of the week before Thanksgiving, a day when many Americans, unlike yours truly, who is a vegetarian (ninety-five percent of the time), will eat turkey.
 I happen to find it foul to eat fowl, and cannot eat turkey, but I can talk turkey about the myth that Benjamin Franklin wanted the turkey to be the national bird of The United States instead of the bald eagle being our avian rep.

 Franklin is on my mind today, — according to my TLLG FB newsfeed for The Writers Notebook — yesterday, November 13th 2017, was the 228th anniversary of Franklin writing this famous phrase: “In this world nothing can be said to be certain, except death and taxes.”